 Cybersecurity professionals are in demand.
 According to a study by the cybersecurity professional organization (ISC)², there are some 3.1 million unfilled positions worldwide .
 Cybersecurity jobs take an average of 20 percent longer to fill than other IT jobs.
 They also pay 16 percent more on average, according to data from Burning Glass Technologies .

-Working in the cybersecurity field also gives you the chance to work in a fast-paced environment where you get to continually learn and grow.
-Whether you’re already in the world of information technology (IT) or looking to make a career switch, cybersecurity might be worth considering.
+Working in the cybersecurity field also gives you the chance to work in a fast-paced environment where you continually learn and grow.
+Cybersecurity might be worth considering if you’re already in the world of information technology (IT) or looking to make a career switch.

-All salary data represents average annual salaries in the US, as of July 2021.
+All salary data represents average annual salaries in the US, according to Glassdoor (July 2022).

 In the context of cybersecurity, “entry-level” can be a bit of a misnomer.
 For some roles, the National Security Agency (NSA) defines entry-level as requiring a bachelor’s degree plus up to three years of relevant experience—less with higher-level degrees.
 With a high school diploma or GED, you’ll likely need between four and seven years of relevant experience on your resume.